tabishiqbal/hacker_news/README.md

 * Errors are being added to log.
 However, if using 3rd party application like AppSignal we can send errors there.
 * Rake task currently calls the service objeects directly.
 We could refactor to have one job that calls others after its complete.
+* CreateStoryCommentsJob - currently the way it is setup you could enqueue several of the jobs with the same story.id.
+This is not ideal.